Özalp Babaoğlu: BSD Unix

-During his PhD work at UC Berkeley, Babaoğlu was one of the architects of “BSD Unix” which was a major factor in the rapid growth of the Internet through its built-in TCP/IP stack and has influenced numerous other modern operating systems including FreeBSD, NetBSD, and OpenBSD, SunOS, Mac OS/X and iOS.
-With Bill Joy, the co-founder of Sun Microsystems, Babaoğlu implemented virtual memory in BSD Unix on hardware lacking page reference bits.
-The Berkeley version of UNIX became the standard in education and research, garnering development support from DARPA, and was notable for introducing virtual memory and inter-networking using TCP/IP.
-BSD Unix was widely distributed in source form so that others could learn from it and improve it; this style of software distribution has led to the open source movement, of which BSD Unix is now recognized to be one of the earliest examples.
+During his doctoral work at UC Berkeley, Babaoğlu was one of the architects of BSD Unix, which contributed to the rapid growth of the Internet through its built-in TCP/IP stack and influenced numerous later operating systems, among them FreeBSD, NetBSD, OpenBSD, SunOS, macOS, and iOS.
+The virtual memory system he implemented with Bill Joy became a core part of the kernel of Unix/32V, the first 32-bit version of Unix, written for the DEC VAX minicomputer — hardware that lacked page-reference bits.
+The Berkeley version of Unix became a standard in education and research, attracting development support from DARPA, and was distributed widely in source form so that others could study and improve it; this practice is now recognized as one of the earliest examples of what became the open-source software movement.